fuzzylita/fuzzylita.github.io/_posts/2017-11-13-off_the_rails.markdown

     <% end %>
 ```

 Of course, the setup of the form is only part of the challenge.
 We also need to handle the creation of the objects within the Drink model.
 Rails supports interaction with different objects from within a model using has_nested_attributes_for, which will automatically create a object_attributes= method.
-For our purposes however, we'll need to interact with two different models, and in a rather custom way, so we'll override this and create out own methods.
+For our purposes however, we'll need to interact with two different models, and in a rather custom way, so we'll override this and create our own methods.

+The easier of the two functions is to create a new drink from the existing ingredients.
+I've created a custom function here called ingredients_attributes to do just that.
+Whichever ingredient the user selects from the dropdown will be pushed through to the params hash as the value associated with the key ```drink[ingredients_attributes][X][id]```, and the quantity will be pushed into params as ```drink[ingredients_attributes][X][quantity]```.
+We can then use Rails power to create our new drink.
+Note, adding an ingredient to drink.ingredients will automatically create a drink_ingredient.
+Becasue of this, we can pull it, and assign a quantity.

 ```
    def ingredients_attributes=(ingredients_attributes)